Kindergarten

 • Innovative, nationally accredited curriculum and learning environment

-• Small class size and a close-knit environment with exceptional teacher-child ratio
+• Smaller class size and a close-knit environment with exceptional teacher-child ratio

 • Individualized attention and assessment including initial screening